Lapierre Bikes: History

-The company was founded 1946 by Gaston Lapierre in Dijon.
+The company was founded in 1946 by Gaston Lapierre in Dijon.
 His son, Jacky, took over management in 1960, and a new factory was built in 1972.

 Lapierre is owned by Accell Group.
 Accell bought a 33% stake in January 1993, followed by the rest in April 1996.

 In 2007 Lapierre started distribution in the United Kingdom.
 Distribution began in Canada with the 2010 model year.

 They now produce over 90,000 bicycles a year at three locations in France.

 Aircode DRS Lapierre x Alpine

 In October 2022, French sports car manufacturer Alpine partnered with Lapierre to create a €9,000 limited edition carbon fiber bike.